Guleesh and the Princess of France

 After that, Guleesh would visit her several times a day.
 He spent so much time at his grandmother's house they all agreed it was best if the two of them should marry.
 So they married one another, and that was the fine wedding they had.

-It so happened that one of the letters Guleesh had sent to the king had actually reached the king.
+It so happened that one of the letters Guleesh had sent to the King had actually reached the King.
 He sent a messenger to Guleesh's county to locate his daughter.
-The messenger found her happily married and returned word of this event to the king.
-The king, who had been grieving ever since his daughter had so mysteriously disappeared, was delighted to find out that she was not only discovered alive and healthy, but was happily married as well.
+The messenger found her happily married and returned word of this event to the King.
+The King, who had been grieving ever since his daughter had so mysteriously vanished, was delighted to find out that she was not only discovered alive and healthy, but was happily married as well.
 He immediately dispatched a grand, royal wedding gift along with his best wishes for her future happiness, and many promises to visit her frequently in the years ahead.

 Though you might search the wide world over, they say, you will never find another happier pair than Guleesh and his bride Isabel.